openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Implementation Details/Notes/Constraints [optional]

-The router will read the secret referenced in `.spec.tls.certificateRef` if present and if the following pre-conditions (validated in the admission webhook) are met it uses this certificate us configure haproxy.
+The router will read the secret referenced in `.spec.tls.certificateRef` if present and if the following pre-conditions (validated in the API server) are met it uses this certificate us configure haproxy.

-- The secret created should be in the same namespace as that of the route.
-- The secret created is of type `kubernetes.io/tls`.
-- The router serviceaccount must have permission to read this secret particular secret.
-  - The role and rolebinding to provide this access must be provided by the user.

 The router will bootstrap a watch based secret manager to ensure it can keep the certificate/secret up-to-date.
 This means the router pod will maintain active watches